 Value Proposition-Competitive Advantage Matrix

-At a very high level, the Value Proposition-Competitive Advantage Matrix is used in the context of business, marketing, finance.
+At a very high level, the Value Proposition-Competitive Advantage Matrix is used in the context of business, marketing, strategy.

 Value Proposition-Competitive Advantage Matrix quadrant descriptions, including examples